Bandaranaike International Airport, Sri Lanka

 The airport has been a popular cargo port for a many years, in the past serving Lufthansa, Emirates and China Airlines.
 It also served Trans World Airlines (TWA) for a short time.
 At present, MidEx Airlines is the active freight carrier.
-The airport is also fully equipped to handle the Boeing 747-400 mega top aircraft.
+The airport is also fully equipped to handle the Boeing 747-400 mega-top aircraft.

 BIA expansion master plan

+The expansion of BIA is being carried out in two phases.
 Construction work under Phase I began in 1987 and finished in 2000.
-The work carried out included the construction of a runway, taxiways (A, B, C, D, E) and aprons (A, B and maintenance).
+The work carried out included the construction of a runway, taxiways (A, B, C, D and E) and aprons (A, B and maintenance).

+The BIA has three cargo terminals and one passenger terminal.
 The arrival and departure areas in the passenger terminal are located close to each other, easing the movement of passengers between terminals.
-There are 39 check-in desks, four gates, 575 short-term parking spaces, three airport hotels, restaurants, cafeterias, bars, a VIP lounge, duty-free shop and disabled access / facilities.
-In 2009, a lounge named Silk Route was opened at the terminal.
-It provides facilities such as food, newspapers and the internet.
+The passenger terminal features 39 check-in desks, four gates, 575 short-term parking spaces, three airport hotels, restaurants, cafeterias, bars, a VIP lounge, duty-free shop and disabled access / facilities.

 Runway

 The Bandaranaike international airport has a single runway (04/22) with asphalt surface.
 The take-off and landing distances of the runway are 3,441m and 3,350m respectively.
 The overall length of the runway is 91m.
 There is a plan to construct a second runway to support the Airbus A380.
-The construction is expected to begin in 2012.

 BIA air traffic control